Close

 • Both programs’ policies are valid from June 1 through May 31 of the following year.

-• The program has an 18-year-old minimum entry age.
+• The program has 18 years as the minimum entry age.

 • The coverage automatically expires if the covered person reaches the maximum age allowed under the program.